What is FERPA?

 The Family Educational Rights and Privacy Act Of 1974 (FERPA) is a federal regulation that protects the privacy of student education records and provides eligible students certain rights with respect to their education records:

-- To inspect and review all educational records pertaining to the student, with some exceptions under FERPA, within forty-five (45) days of the day the university receives a request for access.
-Students should submit to the appropriate official written requests that identify the record(s) they wish to inspect.
+- To inspect and review all educational records pertaining to the student, with some exceptions under FERPA, within forty-five (45) days of the date the university receives a request for access.
+Students should submit the appropriate official written requests that identify the record(s) they wish to inspect.
 The university official will make arrangements for access and notify the student of the time and place where records may be inspected.
 If the records are not maintained by the university official to whom the request was submitted, that official shall advise the student of the correct official to whom the request should be addressed.
-(Note: UALR students may have records in one or more of the following offices: Academic Advising, Admissions, Bursar’s Office, College Deans Offices, Disability Resource Center, Financial Aid, IT Services, Health Services, Ottenheimer Library, Records and Registration, Testing Services, and in the custody of other administrative and academic personnel within the limitation of their need to know.
+(Note: UA Little Rock students may have records in one or more of the following offices: Academic Advising, Admissions, Bursar’s Office, College Deans Offices, Disability Resource Center, Financial Aid, IT Services, Health Services, Ottenheimer Library, Records and Registration, Testing Services, and in the custody of other administrative and academic personnel within the limitation of their need to know.
 Students may review their education records by written request to the appropriate office’s record custodian.
 Students should submit a written signed request which identifies as precisely as possible the record(s) he or she wishes to inspect.
 A student must present a valid photo ID such as a driver’s license, military ID, University ID, or state ID before being permitted to review the education record.)

 - The right to request the amendment of his or her educational records to ensure that they are not inaccurate, misleading, or otherwise in violation of his or her privacy or other rights.
-Students should write the university official responsible for the record, clearly identify the part of the record they want changed, and specify why it is inaccurate or misleading.
+Students should write the university official responsible for the record, clearly identify the part of the record they want to be changed, and specify why it is inaccurate or misleading.
 If the university decides not to amend the record as requested by the student, the university will notify the student of the decision and advise the student of his or her right to a hearing regarding the request for amendment.
-Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing and is also contained in University Wide Administrative Memorandum 515.1. ( See 6. below)
+Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing and is also contained in University-Wide Administrative Memorandum 515.1. ( See 6. below)

 - The right to withhold directory information (see directory information below), which will be subject to public disclosure unless the student informs the Office of Records and Registration in writing, that he or she does not want any information designated as directory information.